Riverside Farm (Erwinna, Pennsylvania)

+Riverside Farm, also known as Evermay-on-the-Delaware, is an historic, American hotel that is located near Erwinna, Tinicum Township, Bucks County, Pennsylvania.

+It was added to the National Register of Historic Places in 1988.

+History and architectural features

-Riverside Farm, also known as Evermay-on-the-Delaware, is a historic hotel located near Erwinna, Tinicum Township, Bucks County, Pennsylvania.
-The house is a 3 1/2-story, six bay, frame vernacular dwelling with Greek Revival and Italianate style influences.
-The oldest section of the main house was built in the late 18th century as a two-story, three bay frame structure.
-Additions to the house occurred between about 1870 and 1883, when it took its present form.
+The house is a three-and-one-half-story, six-bay, frame, vernacular dwelling with Greek Revival and Italianate influences.
+The oldest section of the main house was built during the late eighteenth century as a two-story, three-bay frame structure.
+Additions to the house occurred were made roughly between 1870 and 1883, when this structure took its present form.

 A stairwell addition was built in 1982.
 The front facade features a one-story, flat roofed porch.
-Also on the property are a contributing tenant house, carriage house, shed, and ice house.
+Also located on the property are a contributing tenant house, a carriage house, a shed, and an ice house.
 The house was built as a private dwelling, then converted for use as a hotel and resort starting about 1870.
 It operated as an inn until 1930.
 It reopened in 1982 as a bed-and-breakfast known as EverMay On-The-Delaware.
 But was closed in 2005 and now operates as a private residence.

 It was added to the National Register of Historic Places in 1988.